 According to the Centers for Disease Control and Prevention (CDC), foodborne illness affects one in six Americans annually.
 Of the estimated 48 million who become sick from a foodborne illness each year, 128,000 thousand people are hospitalized and 3,000 individuals die.
 Many organizations are involved in efforts to mitigate the effects of these illnesses on public health.
 Outbreak identification and investigation is one of the key areas where multidisciplinary public health professionals must collaborate.
 CIFOR was created to develop and share guidelines, processes, and products that will facilitate good foodborne outbreak response.

-New!
-Second Edition of the CIFOR Guidelines for Foodborne Disease Outbreak Response
+CIFOR is pleased to announce the availability of training grants for implementation of the Second Edition of the CIFOR Guidelines for Foodborne Disease Outbreak Response and the CIFOR Toolkit

 The purpose of the development of the CIFOR Guidelines for Foodborne Disease Outbreak Response and CIFOR Toolkit is to improve public health foodborne disease outbreak detection and response.
 The purpose of this funding opportunity is to provide support to interested state, territorial and large urban health departments to provide a training workshop(s) using the Second Edition of the CIFOR Guidelines and CIFOR Toolkit with the aim of integrating recommendations from the Guidelines into the activities of their departments.